Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Acknowledgment

 \section{Acknowledgment}

-\fi We would like to thank the various testers from enterprises and research institutions for their participation in our study.
-We would also like to thank Yuchen Jin, from Macau University of Science and Technology, for her assistance in the experiments.
-Finally, we would like to thank the anonymous reviewers for their many constructive comments.
+We would like to thank the various testers from enterprises and research institutions for their participation in our study.
+This work is supported by the Science and Technology Development Fund of Macau, Macao SAR, under Grant Nos.
+0069/2025/RIB2 and 0021/2023/RIA1.